 If you haven’t already done it, then you have to actually form the LLC or the corporation.
 The second step is then filling out and filing the form for articles of incorporation, which can also be called the certificate of incorporation.
 This can be filed to the secretary of state’s office where your business is.
 This form will detail all the basics of your business.

-You then have to consider annual reporting fees in a state, which range between $500 and $800 every year, plus insurance costs, which depends on the type of business.
-As you can see, setting up as an S Corp is an expensive process, and something that should be taken into consideration when making the decision of how you want your business to be taxed.
+You then have to consider annual reporting fees in a state, which range between $500 and $800 every year, plus insurance costs, which depend on the type of business.
+As you can see, setting up as an S Corp is an expensive process and something that should be taken into consideration when making the decision of how you want your business to be taxed.

-Best 2 Services to Help You Create an S Corp or LLC
+Top-2 Services to Form an S Corp or LLC For You

 Zenbusiness is one of the best, and therefore most popular, business formation services out there.
 They offer exceptional services at some of the cheapest prices, making the process of idea to opening easier.
 The experts will help you navigate the business start-up process, which includes helping you find the right business structure and registering your business.
 The company offers an LLC formation service package which is very cheap, and offers everything you need to form a business, while also providing a service to help your business become an S Corp, with the customer service team on hand to help you every step of the way.